 Slowing Down Bots

-PhishLabs' proprietary crawler inspects more than a million data points each day.
+Fortra Brand Protections' proprietary crawler inspects more than 1 million data points each day.
 Like our crawler, there are hundreds of others that branch out through the web, seeking out malicious content for further analysis.
 This is one of the most efficient ways to collect intelligence, determine if it's actionable, and then present it to analysts, enabling them to proactively mitigate attacks.

-Threat actors are well aware of this fact, and many maintain growing lists of known crawlers that may hinder their attacks.
-A peek into one of these lists reveals lines and lines of - you guessed it - user-agents.
+Threat actors know this and many maintain growing lists of known crawlers that may hinder their attacks.
+A peek into one of these lists reveals lines and lines of user-agents.
 If a bot operating under one of these comes across the malicious site, it will usually be redirected somewhere else, shown benign content, or be told that the page is offline.

 Staying Mobile